-Sometimes we’re asked what is the best thing that West Palm Beach area homeowner's can do to maintain their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the best thing that West Palm Beach area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, plus your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most West Palm Beach homeowners, but there are usually two obstacles to actually completing this job:

 - Knowing just how often to change your furnace or air conditioner filter.